-There are four elements the plaintiff would need to prove in a wrongful death claim in Nevada:
+There are four elements you would need to prove in a wrongful death claim in Nevada:

 - The victim died;

 - This death was caused by the defendant’s wrongful act or negligence;

 - You are an heir or personal representative of the victim; and

-- The plaintiff suffered damages for monetary injury as a result of the death
+- You suffered damages for monetary injury as a result of the death

 The victim’s family and/or estate can bring wrongful death claims in Nevada.4

 It depends on the circumstances of the food poisoning case.
 In a case of food poisoning, it may be possible to sue the following parties:

 - The company that produced the contaminated foodstuffs;

 - The company that distributed the contaminated foodstuffs;

 - The retailer that stocked the contaminated foodstuffs (such as grocery stores); and/or

 - The restaurant and/or hotel that served the contaminated foodstuffs

 It may also be possible to sue the particular factory workers, cooks, and waiters whose actions caused the foodstuffs to become contaminated.
 But the companies they work for have much deeper pockets.
 So they can offer a much larger settlement.

-When people are poisoned by their food due to negligence, Nevada state law allows them to collect the full amount of their damages.
+When you are poisoned by your food due to negligence, Nevada state law allows you to collect the full amount of your damages.
 This holds true even if an immune condition or age caused you to become sicker than the average person.